KiarashAkbari/CLONE-1/readme.md

 **CLONE(1)** is a high-precision, industrial-grade web archiving tool engineered to replicate modern, dynamic websites locally.

 Unlike standard `wget` or `curl` requests, this system utilizes a **Headless Browser Engine** to execute JavaScript, render the DOM, and trigger lazy-loading events before capture.
-It features a custom "Nothing OS" styled GUI and integrates stealth modules to bypass anti-bot defenses.
+It features a custom GUI and integrates stealth modules to bypass anti-bot defenses.

 ### [ CORE_CAPABILITIES ]